This user has not added any information to their profile yet.

 I use a variety of teaching strategies to present grading opportunities, which include in-class participation, independent practice, homework, partner or group work and projects.
 Homework will be assigned daily.
 It will cover concepts taught or any review concepts.
-Work that is submitted 1- day late will earn a maximum of 85% and any subsequent days is 50%.
-Work will not be accepted after the unit assessment.
-The district policy applies for absences.
+The district policy for homework applies for absences.
 Assignments will be placed in students individual folder when absent.
-Students are responsible for getting their own missing assignments.
-It is the student’s responsibility to turn-in their make-up work to receive credit.
+Work with your absent students name will be placed in a notebook.
+Students are responsible for getting their own missing assignments when they return from an absence.
+It is the student’s responsibility to turn-in their work to receive credit.

 I give advance notice prior to most scheduled assessments and students should study for each.
 Each assessment will consist of the content previously taught.
 Students are able to use their own class notes on quizzes only.
 Other assessments will be given throughout each of the nine weeks.
 Students will be given an opportunity to correct/retake an assessment, if they score below 80%, earning a max score of 80%.
 There will also be mandated assessments given throughout the school year according to state and district regulations.

 You can access In-progress grades through the PowerSchool Program (link listed above).
 Students will earn Practice scores worth 30% of their overall grade: classwork, homework, participation work.
 They will also earn Assessment scores worth 70% of their overall grade: tests, quizzes, and /or projects.
 Contact the schools office for PowerSchool passwords.
 Grades for each week will be available by Tuesday of the following week.
 Advanced Students must maintain a B average each recording period to remain in the advance class.

 Thank you, Mrs. L. Nettles

 - Come to class on time prepared with all supplies needed to succeed.

 - Respect yourself, teachers, classmates, staff, and the property of others.